Institute of Chartered Accountants warns members against ‘highly objectionable’ social media posts

 The accountancy regulator indicated such comments could lead to disciplinary proceedings against a member and even cancellation of registration of a student.

-The Institute of Chartered Accountants has presented new social media guidelines for its members, which includes a warning to not post “highly objectionable content” that may have the potential to “create social and communal disharmony” or internal security, cross-border or geopolitical implications for the country.
+The Institute of Chartered Accountants has presented new social media guidelines for its members, which includes a warning to not post “highly objectionable content” that may have the potential to “create social and communal disharmony” or have internal security, cross-border or geopolitical implications for the country.

 The accountancy regulator has indicated that such comments would be construed as professional misconduct that could lead to disciplinary proceedings against a member and even cancellation of registration of a student.